Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 To Hide “Treasure”

-Some dogs can be very protective over their toys, food, or items they’ve stolen from you.
+Some dogs can be very protective of their toys, food, or items stolen from you.
 One effective way to prevent their favorite items from being taken from them is to bury them.
 They will find a quiet and secluded area, dig a hole, and leave their treasures in the hole before covering them up.
 They’ll remember where they left the items, but it is unlikely that you will know where to look.

 Types of Toys That Are Suitable for Diggers